gitpod-io/retired-gatsby-website/src/docs/unlimited-open-source.md

 # Unlimited Open Source

-It'd not have been possible for us to create Gitpod without all the amazing open-source work, it's built upon.
+It wouldn't have been possible for us to create Gitpod without all the amazing open-source work, it's built upon.
 And still, we're developing huge parts of Gitpod in open source.

 Deeply devoted to the open source community, we are happy to provide professional open-source contributors a free **Unlimited Open Source** plan.